ddd-crew/como-prep-canvas/README.md

 - Agreement on next steps to pilot one key improvement.
 - A shared understanding between the different departments and everyone pulling in the same direction.

-### 3.4 First ideas on the Workshop Format
+### 3.4 Workshop Format: Initial Ideas
-There is no need at this point to have a concrete agenda set, still it makes sense to define the rough setting of the workhop like timeframe and potential methods.
+At this stage, there's no need for a concrete agenda.
+However, it's helpful to start shaping the rough outline of your workshop's format.
+Think about key elements like the rough time frame, whether that's 1-2 hours, a half-day, or multiple days (1, 2, or even 5 days).
+You should also consider your initial ideas for methods you might use, such as EventStorming, Domain Storytelling, Context Mapping, User Story Mapping, or Example Mapping.

 **Why it matters:**
   Discussing initial ideas on the workshop format early on is important because it shapes the planning process, ensuring the workshop is structured effectively from the start.
 It aligns expectations among stakeholders, providing a shared understanding of how the workshop will proceed.
 It helps to identify the necessary resources and to anticipate and address potential challenges.

 **Examples:**
-- 1-2 hours of Desing Level Event Storiming
+- 1-2 hours of Design Level EventStormiung
-- 1/2 day with Event Storming, Context Mapping and User Story Mapping
+- 1/2 day with Domain Storytelling and Example Mapping
-- 5 days with Wardley Mapping, Event Storming, Impact Mapping and an Architecture Review
+- 5 days with Wardley Mapping, Big Picture EventStorming, Impact Mapping and Bytesized Architecture sessions.

 ### 3.5 Initiator & Beneficiaries
-The individual or group who had the idea for the workshop or championed its need.
+Initiator is the person or group who first brought up the idea or identified the need for the workshop.
+They're the ones who got the ball rolling.
+Beneficiaries refers to the group or individuals who will directly benefit from the workshop's successful outcome.
+They're the ones who stand to gain from the changes or improvements the workshop aims to achieve.
 **Why it matters:**
   Understanding who brought the workshop to life helps clarify motivations and possible goals.
 They often provide valuable background information to the status quo and the people involved.
 They are your lever into the company / department / team, but they might also have their hidden agenda in doing so.
 Also be clear about who are your beneficiaries, like who actually benefits in the end of the workshop and it's results.
 Try to find out as much as possible about the beneficiaries throughout the preparation, e.g. fears and individual motivations.
 But also be aware they might be wrong / it's just one opinion.
 You can use the Setting the Stage sessions to get more insights yourself.